Aimar-Goni/AG_AIMedievalSim/README.md

-2.  **Patel, A. *A* Pathfinding for Beginners*.
-Red Blob Games.** [https://www.redblobgames.com/pathfinding/a-star/introduction.html](https://www.redblobgames.com/pathfinding/a-star/introduction.html)
+2.  **Patel, A. *A* Pathfinding for Beginners*.**
     *   **Summary:** Amit Patel's website offers exceptionally clear explanations and interactive diagrams for various pathfinding algorithms, especially A*.
 It breaks down concepts like heuristics, cost functions, and the open/closed set management.
-    *   **Relevance & Application:** This was the primary guide for implementing the A* algorithm within `UMS_PathfindingSubsystem::FindPathNodes`.
-The use of `TSet<TSharedPtr<FMoveNode>> OpenSet`, `TSet<TSharedPtr<FMoveNode>> ClosedSet`, `TMap<TSharedPtr<FMoveNode>, float> GScore`, and `TMap<TSharedPtr<FMoveNode>, float> FScore` directly follows Patel's described A* implementation.
+    *   **Relevance & Application:** This was the primary guide for implementing the A* algorithm (Patel, n.d.) within `UMS_PathfindingSubsystem::FindPathNodes`.
+The use of `TSet<TSharedPtr<FMoveNode>> OpenSet`, `TSet<TSharedPtr<FMoveNode>> ClosedSet`, `TMap<TSharedPtr<FMoveNode>, float> GScore`, and `TMap<TSharedPtr<FMoveNode>, float> FScore` directly follows Patel's (n.d.) described A* implementation.
 The Manhattan distance heuristic was chosen for its efficiency on a grid.
-    *   **Analysis & Influence:** Patel's guide stresses the importance of an admissible and consistent heuristic for A* to find the optimal path.
-My `Heuristic` function calculates Manhattan distance: `FMath::Abs(NodeA->GridPosition.X - NodeB->GridPosition.X) + FMath::Abs(NodeA->GridPosition.Y - NodeB->GridPosition.Y);`.
-This choice was made because my `FMoveNode` structures are on a grid, and Manhattan distance is computationally cheaper than Euclidean while still being admissible for grid movement, where diagonal moves are not significantly cheaper or disallowed.
+    *   **Analysis & Influence:** Patel's guide (n.d.) stresses the importance of an admissible and consistent heuristic for A* to find the optimal path.
+My `Heuristic` function calculates Manhattan distance, a common heuristic for grid-based pathfinding defined as the sum of the absolute differences of their Cartesian coordinates (DataCamp, n.d.; Patel, n.d.): `FMath::Abs(NodeA->GridPosition.X - NodeB->GridPosition.X) + FMath::Abs(NodeA->GridPosition.Y - NodeB->GridPosition.Y);`.
+This choice was made because my `FMoveNode` structures are on a grid, and Manhattan distance is computationally cheaper than Euclidean while still being admissible for grid movement (Patel, n.d.), where diagonal moves are not significantly cheaper or disallowed.
 The ability to handle blocked nodes (`BlockedNodes` TSet in `UMS_PathfindingSubsystem`) and update paths dynamically (`OnPathUpdated` delegate) was an extension inspired by the need for a responsive world, going beyond the basic A* tutorial.

         ![IMAGE: RedBlobGames - Screenshot of Amit Patel's A* interactive diagram showing open/closed sets and pathfinding.](https://raw.githubusercontent.com/Aimar-Goni/AG_AIMedievalSim/main/Images/image-9.png)